KwatMDPhD/Kata.jl/README.md

-# Command-line program for organizing the file system 🗄️✨
+# Command-line program for the file system 🗄️✨

 ![Help](media/help.png)